project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/sunbird_actor_servc.md

 ### Implementing Actor System

-In order to implement Actor system, you need to configure various values/keys in the configuration file.
+In order to implement actor system, you need to configure various values/keys in the configuration file.
 The configuration keys are configured in **externalresource.properties** file or in environment variables.

 The configuration is as follows: